LF-digitala-kanaler/LFDS/content/components/web/button-and-links/links.md

       <div class="Callout"><strong class="Callout__title">Link or button? </strong><p class="Callout__text">The first time you show a link in a page you might want to use a primary button instead to give extra emphasis to the link, especially at the top of pages.
 The further down you are, the better it is to use link-styling.</p></div>

-      The first time you show a link in a page you might want to use a primary button instead to give extra emphasis to the link, especially at the top of pages.
-The further down you are, the better it is to use link-styling.

       #### Regular links

       Our regular link follows web standards closely, being blue with an underline.
 On hover it changes colour to a darker shade of blue.
-Depending on in which context it is used there are some aspects to consider.
+Depending on context, there are some aspects to consider:

       ##### Links in relation to text